If you’ve ever been house hunting, you know how difficult it is to narrow down on just one house that has everything you need.

 Pets

-It would be best if your energetic dog couldn’t reach the hive, but if he does, well, the bees will be sure to teach him what a grave mistake that was.
+It would be best if your energetic dog couldn’t reach the hive, but if he does, the bees will be sure to teach him what a grave mistake that was.

 Although your bees will sting your pets if they get too familiar, they probably won’t cause any fatalities.